Exodia-World/exodia.world-eth/README.md

 ## Initialization

 1. Clone this repository.
 2. Ensure that npm and node have been installed in the local machine.
 3. Run `npm install` to install all dependencies.
+4. Copy `sample.eth.json` into `eth.json` and configure it accordingly.

 ## Compilation